ftfuntjh/configorm/README.md

 **IMPORTANT**

 Your should use the newer ini parse library [ini](https://github.com/go-ini/ini).
-this is a just simple fix.
+the  project is a just simple fix.